Misery or Mastery

 - How to Write an Intake or Diagnostic Summary

-- What to identify that may triggering an audit
+- What triggers an audit

-- Basic Do’s and Don’ts.
+- Basic Do’s and Don’ts

 There are a variety of reputable websites regarding best practice standards for documenting medical necessity.
 A few select sites include: Association for Behavioral Health Care; Massachusetts Standardized Documentation Project http://bit.ly/2NdzDET; Medical Documentation for Behavioral Health Practitioners 2015 at https://go.cms.gov/2EkA9OV; and a specific social work resource book Sidell, Nancy L. Social Work Documentation; a Guide to Strengthening Your Case Recording, NASW Press, Washington, DC, 2011. & revised edition, 2015 http://bit.ly/2Eh5yBt